cucapra/diospyros/src/dios-egraphs/README.md

     $ cargo build

+You may need to run

+    $ LLVM_SYS_110_PREFIX=/usr/local/opt/llvm/ cargo build

+when building for the first time.

 ## Run the Pass

 You'll need this ridiculously long [Clang][] invocation to run the optimization on a C source file: